MicrosoftDocs/OData-docs/Odata-docs/webapi-8/fundamentals/actions-functions.md

 ```

 ## Unbound Action
-Unbound actions don’t bound to any type and they are called as static operations same as unbound functions.
+Unbound actions don’t bind to any type and they are invoked as static operations same as unbound functions.
 However, unbound actions do not allow overloading.

 In the Edm Model, we modify the code as follows.